forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ### Refs Warfare Documentation

-Each war is brutal in its own ways.
-Documentation and legislation (laws of war) likely have contributed that the brutality of wars tended to decrease over the past decades. // War is still extremely brutal, especially for the individuals affected.
+> Each war is brutal in its own ways.

+> Documentation and legislation (laws of war) possibly contribute to reduce the brutality of warfare.
+>
+> For warfare, it is also important what does not occur.

-> The articles below document some aspects of brutality of this war.
+> The articles and notes below document some aspects of brutality of this war.
 It is not complete.
 It is not verified.
+>
-As judgement is not an [objective here](#notes) here, the items will/can be removed here (!) once peace is reached.
+> As judgement is not an [objective here](#notes) here, the items !here! can be removed once peace is reached.

-> For warfare, as important what occurs is what does not occur.